Exam Percentage Calculator

 How is my exam percentage calculated?

-Your exam percentage is calculated by dividing your achieved marks by the total possible marks, then multiplying by 100.
+Your exam percentage is (marks achieved ÷ total marks possible) × 100.
 For example, if you got 42 out of 50 marks: (42 ÷ 50) × 100 = 84%.
+This calculator does this automatically once you enter your total questions, marks per question, and marks achieved.

 What if questions have different mark values?